Multiplexer is responsible for maintaining potentially multiple connections.

 Envelope objects sent from other agents arrive in the

-Envelope is a vehicle for messages with four attribute parameters:
+Envelope is a vehicle for messages with five attribute parameters:

 to: defines the destination address.

 protocol_id: defines the id of the protocol.